 In the Puerto Rican adventure, we consider icons those who left a significant mark in the identity and journey of not just our people, but the world.
-In their unique ways, they have created a patch in the Boricua tapestry that, together with others, provide an incredible vista of a young nation, under God, the Saints, and the universe, moving forward to its unique rhythm and flow.
-Their imprint on the Puerto Rican spirit has transcended boundaries to inspire generations of athletes, engineers, educators, astronauts, and entertainers who continue to shape both our island’s destiny, and the future of the human experience.
+In their unique ways, they created new vistas for a young nation, under God, the Saints, and the universe, sailing across the stars to its own unique rhythm and flow.

 Pura Belpré (1899–1982) was a pioneering Puerto Rican librarian, author, and storyteller who became the first Puerto Rican librarian in the New York Public Library system.
 Hired in 1921, she dedicated her career to promoting Puerto Rican culture and bilingual education, introducing Spanish-language story hours and incorporating Puerto Rican folklore into library programs.
 Belpré wrote and translated numerous children’s books, such as Perez and Martina, preserving Puerto Rican oral traditions and making them accessible to Latino children in the U.S. Her work laid the foundation for multicultural children’s literature and library services for Spanish-speaking communities.
 Belpré was also a puppeteer, crafting puppets to bring her stories to life during library programs, a skill she learned to engage young audiences.